openhatch/oh-mainline/docs/advanced/advanced_installation.rst

 Maintenance
 ===========

-You may want to about how to maintain an OpenHatchsite. `maintenance.rst`_ tells you about that.
+You may want to read about how to maintain an OpenHatch site. `maintenance.rst`_ tells you about that.